Enhancing the Diagnosis of FIP

 2. Identify novel biomarkers using established and emerging technologies

-3. Develop algorithms to allow quantitative FIP diagnostics
+3. Develop diagnostic models to allow quantitative FIP diagnostics

-As the project develops, I will investigate the molecular epidemiology of FCoV infection and evaluate whether viral sequence data could improve diagnostic capabilities.
+As the project develops, I will investigate the molecular epidemiology of FCoV infection and evaluate whether viral and/or host sequence data could improve diagnostic capabilities.

 Collaborative Research

-The project is a collaborative effort involving the School of Veterinary Medicine, the Institute of Biodiversity Animal Health and Comparative Medicine and the Centre for Virus Research (CVR) at the University of Glasgow.
-My primary project supervisor is Dr Willie Weir, the clinical lead in Infectious Disease in the Veterinary Diagnostic Service and a specialist in bioinformatics.
+The project is a collaborative effort involving the School of Biodiversity, One Health and Veterinary Medicine and the Centre for Virus Research (CVR) at the University of Glasgow.
+My primary project supervisor is Dr Willie Weir, the clinical lead in Infectious Disease in the Veterinary Diagnostic Service and a specialist in parasitology and bioinformatics.
 My second supervisor is Prof Margaret Hosie, a professor of comparative virology at the CVR with an international reputation in feline virus research.
 Dr Simon Babayan recently joined my supervisory team.
-Simon is a member of the Institute of Biodiversity, Animal Health and Comparative Medicine.
-He has a wealth of experience in the feild of machine learning and disease modelling, as such he will be instrumental in guiding the technical aspects of this project.
+Simon is a member of the School of Biodiversity, One Health and Veterinary Medicine.
+He has a wealth of experience in the field of machine learning and disease modelling, as such he will be instrumental in guiding the technical aspects of this project.

 Links